 - Is your business important enough to them?

 - When do you see or hear from the senior-most agency executives — only when there’s a problem or only when there’s good news to share, or on a frequent basis?

 - Are the agency’s senior client service pros truly engaged with your business, in the trenches with the account team generating ideas and creating insights to propel your communications program forward?

 - Is your agency listening to you or do they insist on doing things only their way and have a hissy fit when you insist on an alternative approach?

 - Does your agency hold itself accountable by following through on its commitments or has accountability waned since the early days of engagement?

 What would you add to the list?
-And good luck with your mid-year assessments!
+And good luck with end year assessments!